What's With the Millennials?

 So relying heavily on Gen Xers to fuel agency growth can be a problematic business model.

 These are the newbies.
-Most are in their 20s.
-They probably average 5 years or less agency experience.
-Some may be right out of school.
+Most are in their twenties or early thirties.
+They probably average five to seven years of agency experience.
+Some may be just a short time out of school.
 And some may have had another marketing related or similar job prior to entering the agency field.

 Most agencies use them as foot soldiers.
 They are usually open to do anything a Gen X or Boomer colleague may ask of them.
-But demand to learn and grow.
+But at the same time demand to learn and grow.

-As a special note, the current unemployment rate for US Millennials is 17%.
-In Europe it is at least 20%.
+As a special note, the current unemployment rate for US Millennials is around 15%.
+In Europe the number hovers near 20%.
 Estimates for Asia run to 30%.
 So Millennials are available, eager and inexpensive.

 A Smooth Running Machine